min-kim42/saiga-chart/README.md

 Simpliest solution to get around this error is adding `https://cors-anywhere.herokuapp.com/` in front of the API url(e.g. `https://cors-anywhere.herokuapp.com/https://api.deezer.com/chart/0/tracks`).
 [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) is a NodeJS reverse proxy developed by [Rob Wu](https://github.com/Rob--W).

 In this project, I have deployed my own CORS Anywhere server at Heroku, in preparation of the scenario where CORS Anywhere is down or unavailable.
-Steps for this is also explained by Rob Wu on his [Stackoverflow answer](https://stackoverflow.com/a/43881141/10719814).
+Steps for this is also explained by Rob Wu on his [Stackoverflow post](https://stackoverflow.com/a/43881141/10719814).

+## Acknowledgements
+Deezer logo image and the gradient of the orange color palette(#DC4C11, #FEAB2E) are provided by [Deezer brand](https://deezerbrand.com/).